Stock84-dev/Crypto-Watcher/README.md

 Cryptocurrency alert system that runs locally on your computer.

 ## Current features
-Notifies you if price is higher or lower than certain value (price in BTC also supported).
+Notifies you if price is higher or lower than certain value.
+Supports multiple markets and exchanges.
 Can look for update and update itself.

 ## How to install if you are a user